Zac-HD/escape-from-automanual-testing/README.md

 #### Property-based testing 101

-Each block starts with a short talk (slides separated by a blank black slide), followed by a hands-on excercise where you can apply what you've just learned.
+Each block starts with a short talk (slides separated by a blank black slide), followed by a hands-on exercise where you can apply what you've just learned.
 In this first block we'll see
 [a taxonomy of testing techniques](https://www.hillelwayne.com/post/a-bunch-of-tests/), [define property-based testing](https://hypothesis.works/articles/what-is-property-based-testing/),